 - Have protected time when managers are available for staff to come and speak to them.

 - Treat all staff consistently and fairly and provide positive feedback to staff when they do a good job.

 - Encourage exercise and social events.
 Physical activities are shown to boost staff health, team work and mental wellbeing.

 - Make staff aware of the internal resources that are available to them such as occupational health or employee assistance programmes.

 Employers have a legal duty to assess the risk of stress-related ill health arising from work activities.
-The Health and Safety Executive (HSE) has produced the HSE management standards which provide information on how to assess and control the risk of stress.
-They cover six key areas which are the primary causes of stress at work and there is a degree of overlap with the principles of supporting mental health and wellbeing listed above.
+The Health and Safety Executive (HSE) has produced the HSE management standards which provides information on how to assess and control the risk of stress.
+The standards cover six key areas which are the primary causes of stress at work and there is a degree of overlap with the principles of supporting mental health and wellbeing listed above.
 The HSE has also produced guidance on how to implement the management standards.